electron-userland/electron-webpack/docs/en/technical-differences-of-electron-compile.md

 ### Webpack Community
 When using `electron-compile` you are limited to a specific set of features.
 Sure you have most of the important ones covered, you just don't get an amazing and large community that `webpack` can provide.
 There are countless loaders and plugins to cover just about everything you may ever need.
 Not only is the community constantly implementing new tools, `electron` is explicitly support by the `webpack` team.

 In the end, `electron-compile` is still a fantastic tool when you need to quickly prototype a project together.
 It can even be enough for smaller scale applications that may not need all the fancy bells and whistles.
+But for those accustomed to HMR or developing larger scale applications, `electron-webpack` has you covered.